Radiofrequency coil: Volume Coils

 Volume coils are designed to provide a homogeneous RF excitation across a large volume.
 Most clinical MRI scanners include a built in volume coil to perform whole-body imaging, and smaller volume coils have been constructed for the head and other extremities.

-Common designs for volume coils include Birdcage Coils, TEM Coils, and Saddle Coils.
+Common designs for volume coils include Birdcage Coils, TEM Coils, Saddle Coils and 2D cylindrical High Pass Ladder.
 These coils require a great deal of RF power because of their size, so they are often driven in quadrature in order to reduce by two the RF power requirements.

 The condition to attain a high RF magnetic field homogeneity is to approximate spatial cosine current distribution in radiofrequency coil.
 The RF homogeneity of volume coils is highly desirable for transmission, but is less ideal when the region of interest is small.
 The large field of view of volume coils means that they receive noise from the whole body, not just the region of interest.